KarolKozlowski/powershellpers/nvidia_power_settings/README.md

 # NVIDIA Power settings

-Script looks up NVIDIA Audio driver setup class and disables power management
+Script looks up NVIDIA Audio driver setup class and disables power management.
+This is to solve the issue with missing audio devices when resuming from suspend/standby.

 ## Setup